250 Years of Banking in Greater Cincinnati: From Flatboats to Fintech

 The 1870s–1900s: Mergers, Growth and a Region Taking Shape

 The late 19th century was characterized by consolidation, growth and the gradual professionalization of banking on both sides of the river.
 In April 1871, the Third National Bank acquired the Bank of the Ohio Valley.
-In 1888, Queen City National Bank changed its name to Fifth National Bank (Wikipedia - Fifth Third Bank, en.wikipedia.org).
+By 1888 another institution had taken the name Fifth National Bank, and on June 1, 1908, Third National Bank and Fifth National Bank merged to become the Fifth-Third National Bank of Cincinnati — with the hyphen later dropped.

-On June 1, 1908, Third National Bank and Fifth National Bank merged to become the Fifth-Third National Bank of Cincinnati — with the hyphen later dropped.
-The name itself tells the story: rather than erasing the identity of either predecessor, the founders combined them (Wikipedia - Fifth Third Bank, en.wikipedia.org).
-Other big names in local banking from this era include First National Bank of Cincinnati (eventually becoming Star Bank, then First Star and now U.S. Bancorp.), First Financial Bancorp and Provident Bank (later National City and now part of PNC).
+The name itself tells the story: rather than erasing the identity of either predecessor, the founders combined them.
+Other significant names in local banking from this era include the First National Bank of Cincinnati — eventually becoming Star Bank, then Firstar and now part of U.S. Bancorp — along with First Financial Bancorp and Provident Bank, later absorbed into National City and now part of PNC.

 The 1920s–1930s: The Great Depression and the Birth of Depositor Protection